ICJIA/icjia-accessibility-portal/content/faqs.md

 The goal of this FAQ is to help ICJIA staff understand accessibility requirements.
 If there's incorrect information, it could lead to compliance issues or wasted effort.
 Corrections are taken seriously and implemented promptly.

 **The bottom line:** Every claim in this FAQ is sourced to official references, but errors can happen.
 If you spot one, report it so it can be fixed immediately.

+### The tone of this FAQ feels directive.
+Can we have a conversation about accessibility requirements instead?

+{new:2025-12-30}

+**Quick answer:** Absolutely.
+This FAQ is meant to inform, not dictate — and your feedback about tone is valuable.
+The directive language reflects the urgency of federal and state compliance requirements, but the goal is collaborative problem-solving, not top-down mandates.
+Let's talk about what would make this resource more useful for your needs.

+**Why the tone may feel directive:**

+**Compliance requirements are firm:**

+- **The April 2026 deadline is specified in the ADA Title II rule** — This FAQ reflects DOJ and Illinois DoIT requirements, not personal preferences or internal policies
+- **Compliance is non-negotiable** — The language mirrors the binding nature of ADA Title II and IITAA requirements
+- **"Must" vs. "should"** — When the law requires something (e.g., "websites must meet WCAG 2.1 Level AA"), that's stated directly to avoid ambiguity

+**Clarity over softness:**

+- **Clear expectations help everyone** — Ambiguous guidance like "consider accessibility" is less useful than "add alt text to all meaningful images"
+- **Managers need actionable steps** — Vague advice doesn't help you plan budgets, allocate resources, or set staff expectations
+- **Time is short** — With {days_until_deadline} days until the deadline, indirect language could create confusion about what's actually required

+**What this FAQ is NOT:**

+- **Not ICJIA policy** — This FAQ explains federal and state accessibility requirements under ADA Title II and IITAA.
+It's not internal ICJIA directives or web developer preferences
+- **Not telling executive staff what to do** — It's providing information about compliance requirements that apply to all Illinois state agencies under ADA Title II and IITAA
+- **Not a substitute for conversation** — If you have questions, concerns, or need clarification, that dialogue is essential

+**What you can do if the tone isn't working:**

+1. **Share specific concerns** — Which sections feel overly directive?
+What would be more helpful?
+2. **Request a conversation** — If you'd prefer to discuss accessibility requirements in person or via meeting rather than reading an FAQ, reach out to the web development team or your accessibility coordinator
+3. **Suggest alternative framing** — If certain language feels like it's "telling you what to do," propose revisions that convey the same compliance requirements in a more collaborative tone
+4. **Focus on the sources** — The FAQ cites DOJ, Illinois DoIT, and W3C at every turn.
+If the tone feels off, go directly to those official sources — they're authoritative and may feel more neutral

+**The bottom line:**

+This FAQ aims to provide clear, actionable information about accessibility requirements in a time-sensitive situation.
+If the tone feels like it's "telling executive staff what to do," that's not the intent — the federal government is setting these requirements for all state agencies.

+**That said:** Tone matters, and conversation matters even more.
+Agency-wide collaboration, dialogue between staff levels, and thoughtful discussion about implementation are essential components of successful accessibility work.
+If this resource would be more useful with different framing, that feedback is welcome and valued.

+**However:** While conversation is always important — and a key component of effective agency-wide collaboration — the conversation doesn't pause or extend the April 24, 2026 deadline.
+The compliance requirements remain unchanged regardless of how we discuss them or frame them.
+The goal of this FAQ is to facilitate rapid, agency-wide understanding and investment in accessibility across all units and staff hierarchies, precisely because time is limited.

+**In other words:** Let's absolutely have the conversation about tone, framing, and collaborative approaches to accessibility — but let's have it quickly, and let's have it while also taking concrete action toward compliance.
+Conversation and action must happen simultaneously, not sequentially.

+**References:**

+- <a href="https://www.federalregister.gov/documents/2024/04/24/2024-07758/nondiscrimination-on-the-basis-of-disability-accessibility-of-web-information-and-services-of-state" target="_blank" rel="noopener noreferrer">Federal Register: ADA Title II Final Rule (April 24, 2024)</a> — The source of the federal compliance requirements
+- <a href="https://doit.illinois.gov/initiatives/accessibility/iitaa.html" target="_blank" rel="noopener noreferrer">Illinois DoIT IITAA Requirements</a> — State accessibility obligations

 ---